Chapter 3 A (brief) introduction to R

 3.4.2 Data frames

 Other common R data structures include matrices, lists and data frames.
-The data frame is the most commonly used structure for tabular data and will be familiar to those of you with experience in Microsoft Excel.
+The data frame is the most commonly used structure for tabular data and will be familiar to you, as this similiar in structure to a Microsoft Excel spreadsheet (containing rows and columns of data).
 Here is an example data frame, which is created by combining four existing vectors of the same length (name, height, nationality, bereft_of_life):

 # Create numeric, character and logical vectors